RN to BSN - Online Only

 If you are currently a licensed RN or plan to be one within the next 6 months, you are eligible to apply to our RN to BSN Program.

-With cohort groups in Johnson City, Kingsport, Sevierville, Knoxville, Chattanooga, and Cleveland, TN beginning each Fall, Spring, and Summer semesters, our online RN-BSN program is designed to provide pathways to students holding the associate degree or the hospital certificate.
-The program is available full-time, which is 3 semesters of nursing courses, and part-time, which is 5 semesters of nursing courses.
-Both options are user-friendly and designed for working adults with many opportunities for professional growth.
+With cohort groups in Johnson City, Kingsport, Sevierville, Knoxville, Chattanooga, and Cleveland, TN we begin each Fall, Spring, and Summer semesters.
+Our RN-BSN program is designed to provide pathways to students holding the RN Associate degree or the hospital certificate.
+The program is ALL online and provides optional plans of nursing courses; 2, 3, 5 or 9 semesters.
+All options are user-friendly and designed for working adults with many opportunities for professional growth.

 - Apply to the ETSU, click here.

 - Please apply as a Transfer Student and select Pre-Nursing (Pre-BSN) for the major.

 - Request ALL college and university transcripts, and high school transcript (if you graduated High School Fall 1989 or after) be sent to ETSU.
 It is the student’s responsibility to follow up with the Admissions Office regarding university acceptance (423-439-4213).

 - If you have been accepted at ETSU previously, please complete the online Re-admit Form to the university and request all official updated transcripts be sent to ETSU.
 No Re-Admission fee required.